 Florence Colucci Playground

 Born in Shrub Oak, New York, Colucci founded and presided over the Pelham Bay Taxpayers and Civic Association, the first organization of its kind in the Bronx.
-Colucci served as a member of Community Board #10, as chairperson of the Northeast Bronx Committee for Neighborhood Schools, and she was active in the Ladies Auxiliary of various veterans organizations and in several charitable organizations -- including the Cancer Fund, the National Multiple Sclerosis Society and the March of Dimes.
+Colucci served as a member of Bronx Community Board 10 and as chairperson of the Northeast Bronx Committee for Neighborhood Schools.
+She was active in the Ladies Auxiliary of various veterans’ organizations and in several charitable organizations, including the Cancer Fund, the National Multiple Sclerosis Society, and the March of Dimes.
 Through her weekly column in the local newspaper The News Sentinel, Colucci also became known as “The Voice of Pelham Bay.”

 One of Colucci’s community efforts centered on lobbying for the construction of a multipurpose playground on this lot, which some had proposed to turn into a homeless shelter.
-When the park was built in 1969, it was unofficially dedicated to Colucci by Mayor John V. Lindsay (1921- 2000), who saluted her efforts to transform what was a vacant lot into this parkland.
+When the park was built in 1969, it was unofficially dedicated to Colucci by Mayor John V. Lindsay (1921- 2000), who saluted her efforts to transform what was a vacant lot into this playground.
 Six months after her death in 1983, the City Council passed a local law naming the playground in her honor.